 The ability to use a custom domain.
 All of the email hosts featured below let you create email accounts using your company's website domain address, regardless of where you purchased your domain name.

 24/7 support.
 If you don't already have a systems administrator on staff, you shouldn't need to hire one just to manage your email.
-We selected tools that offer around-the-clock support, so there's always someone to help when you have questions or issues (or noted when they don't).
+I selected tools that offer around-the-clock support, so there's always someone to help when you have questions or issues (or I noted when they don't).

-Mailbox and cloud storage.
-If your employees make business decisions or communicate with clients/customers by email, they'll need plenty of storage room for archiving old emails.
-This is one area where consumer email accounts often fall short, so I looked for options that allowed for a healthy amount of both mailbox and, ideally, generic cloud storage they include.
+Decent amounts of mailbox and cloud storage.
+If your employees make business decisions or communicate with clients and customers by email, they'll need plenty of storage room for archiving old emails.
+This is one area where consumer email accounts often fall short, so I looked for options that allowed for a healthy amount of both mailbox and, ideally, generic cloud storage.

-Best email hosting service for companies that use multiple Microsoft apps
+Best email hosting service for companies that use Microsoft apps

 Microsoft 365 Business Standard bundles all of the features you need from a hosted email service—email sending and receiving, custom domain addresses, and spam and data loss prevention—along with the Office apps your employees use daily at work.
-With a $12.50 per user per month single subscription, you get hosted email and web, desktop, and mobile access to Microsoft's Word, Excel, PowerPoint, Outlook, SharePoint, OneDrive, Skype, and OneNote apps.
-If you only want the web version of apps like Word or Excel, you can also try the Microsoft 365 Business Basic plan and save around $7.50 per user per month; it's a more direct equivalent to Google Workspace.)
+With a $12.50 per user per month single subscription, you get hosted email and web, desktop, and mobile access to Microsoft's Word, Excel, PowerPoint, Outlook, SharePoint, OneDrive, and OneNote apps.
+(If you only want the web and mobile versions of apps like Word or Excel, you can also try the Microsoft 365 Business Basic plan for $6 per user per month; it's a more direct equivalent to Google Workspace.)

-In addition to the standard Office apps, Microsoft 365 Business Standard also gives your employees access to some of Microsoft's newer workplace tools, including Microsoft Teams, the company's competitor to team chat app Slack.
-And with Microsoft 365's Zapier integrations, you can automate all those tools as well.
+In addition to the standard Office apps, Microsoft 365 Business Standard also gives your employees access to some of Microsoft's hybrid working tools, including Microsoft Teams, the company's competitor to team chat app Slack.
+And with Microsoft 365's Zapier integrations, you can automate all those tools.

 Email hosting with a Microsoft 365 subscription is provided through Microsoft Exchange, which is also available as a standalone subscription if you don't need all of the add-on apps—at just $4 per user per month, it's roughly the same price as some web host-provided services.
 And both the lowest-price standalone Exchange plan and Microsoft 365 Business Standard give each of your users up to 50GB of mailbox storage, though the Microsoft 365 Business Standard plan also includes 1TB of OneDrive storage, which can be used to share large file attachments.

-Microsoft 365 price: From $5/user/month for the Microsoft 365 Business Standard plan that includes hosted email for up to 300 accounts, 50GB storage per account, and access to all apps listed above; from $4/user/month for the Exchange Online Plan 1 that includes email hosting, shared calendars, and a global address list
+Microsoft 365 price: From $12.50/user/month for the Microsoft 365 Business Standard plan that includes hosted email for up to 300 accounts, 50GB storage per account, and access to all apps listed above; from $4/user/month for the Exchange Online Plan 1 that includes email hosting, shared calendars, and a global address list.

 Best email hosting service for keeping everything on the cloud (and for Google users)

 If your organization prefers using cloud-based tools, otherwise relies on apps like Google Drive, or you just prefer Gmail to Outlook, then Google Workspace is your best bet for email hosting.

 Google Workspace is Google's alternative to Microsoft 365, combining email hosting with the company's own communication and collaboration apps.
 With a Google Workspace subscription, you get a minimum of 30GB of cloud storage space per user—though Enterprise-tier plans provide as much storage as you need—as well as shared contacts and calendars.